midjourney/docs/imagine-parameters.md

 ### Seeds

-A seed number generate the random starting noise used in the begining of image generation.
+A seed number generate the random starting noise used in the beginning of image generation.
 Using the same number across multiple prompts will use the same starting noise.

 #### --Seed